1976

 2009

-On March 27, 2009, a five-disc Jetter Mars DVD box set was produced by Avex as a part of the celebration for Osamu Tezuka's 80th Anniversary.
-Alongside this, a Soundtrack CD was published.
-[1] Jetter Mars would also be made available on Amazon Prime Japan.
-These remain the only ways to officially watch Jetter Mars, limited to the Japanese language.
+On March 27, 2009, a five-disc Jetter Mars DVD box set was produced by Avex as a part of the celebration for Osamu Tezuka's 80th Anniversary.[1]
+Jetter Mars was also made available on Amazon Prime Japan.

 2015

 In 2015, Mars would serve as the inspiration for the design of an antagonist of the same name in an Astro Boy spin-off manga titled "Atom: The Beginning."
 Jetter Mars being the inspiration is directly stated in a character sheet for Mars.
+The author wanted to include the character as 2015 was the year Jetter Mars was born in his origin story, and the manga was publishing in 2015.

 2019